sourcegraph/handbook/content/engineering/releases/index.md

 Only the release captain can label something as release blocking.

 The release captain has unlimited power to make changes to the release branch to resolve release blocking issues.
 As soon as a release blocking issue is identified, the release captain should decide the least risky way to resolve the issue as soon as possible.
 A good default action is to identify and revert offending commits from the release branch.
-In the worst case, this could involve recreating the release branch from an earlier commit on master.
-Project owners can work on master to fix the issue, and if the issue is resolved in time, revert the revert and cherry-pick the fix on the release branch.
+In the worst case, this could involve recreating the release branch from an earlier commit on `main`.
+Project owners can work on `main` to fix the issue, and if the issue is resolved in time, revert the revert and cherry-pick the fix on the release branch.

 #### Non-blocking

 Most issues are non-blocking.
-Fixes to non-blocking issues can be fixed in `master` by the code owner who can then `git cherry-pick` those commits into the release branch with the approval of the release captain.
+Fixes to non-blocking issues can be fixed in `main` by the code owner who can then `git cherry-pick` those commits into the release branch with the approval of the release captain.
 Alternatively, broken features can be reverted out of the release branch or disabled via feature flags if they aren't ready or are too buggy.